unzagi/unzagi.github.io/_posts/2025-05-15-hello-world.md

-## 2025-05-15 - Update
+## 2025-05-15 - Hello World
-2025-05-15 - Update
+## 2025-05-15 - Hello World

-Back in February, I spec’d a new PC to dive into AI/LLMs and sharpen my networking skills during a career break.
+Back in February, I spec’d a new PC to dive into AI/LLMs and sharpen my networking skills.
 By May, I’d spun up a full observability stack, built version control, hosted internal DNS, deployed Docker and LXC services, and explored a suite of self-hosted tools — with ChatGPT as my hands-on assistant and research partner throughout.

 What began as a modest AI lab has evolved into a production-grade home infrastructure — reconnecting me with my sysadmin roots while pushing into automation, AI integration, and modern networking.